flags/Reactor-3/docs/roadmap.md

 New system ideas:

 	1) Like/dislike scoring can stay since it appears to be working so far.
+		However, it should *not* be the deciding factor in whether combat is started
 	2) Trust needs to play a clearer role in judgement (it also needs to be defined) Adding it on to `like` is incorrect since trust does not represent how much someone likes another
 	3) Scoring must change once a target is identified as hostile Furthermore, this must be mutual if either ALife has made its hostile intentions clear

+Variables:
+	Fondness (-inf, +inf)
+		Definition: Decides how well someone is liked based on neutral actions.
+		Based on: friendly/unfriendly memories (first and second-hand)

+	Danger (-inf, +inf):
+		Definition: Represents how much of a threat someone poses.
+		Based on: visible weapons WITH hostile memories (first and second-hand) to prove it.
+			(invalid otherwise)

+	Trust (-inf, +inf):
+		Definition: Value used to define how believable someone's word is Based on: Dialog.
+		Affects:
+			This value comes into play during `determine_truth`, a memory seach function that simply picks the most "trusted" memory from the list.

+Calc:
+	return FONDNESS

 State Overrides
 ---------------